avijeetpandey/AgeInMinutes/README.md

 # AgeInMinutes :tada: :rocket:
-An android app that will tell the age of person in minutes , written in kotlin
+An android app that will tell the age of person in minutes , written in kotlin The main idea is , user selects a date and the app will tell , how old is user as per the selected date

-The main idea is , user selects a date and the app will tell , how old is user as per the selected date
+**To use the app build it using android studio , or you can download from release section of this repo**

 ## Technologies used :muscle:
 - Core Android